RamiyanGangatharan/AsteroidsGame/README.md

 	- SPACEBAR to shoot
 	- physics attached to it so it has the right velocity and mass when it is being fired
 		- NOTE: no recoil as that is no fun in game

+- get the asteroid system started
+	- Colliders
+	- the ability to have asteroids break apart when shot at
+	- physics to emulate space asteroids and have them with a small amount of velocity to move around in space

+Implementing projectiles in the game made me learn how to load and unload objects using `Destroy()`.
+Turns out I was very redundant when I coded things and had to break the habit of doing that.
+I started with creating a Projectile class and just have it create the object and to assign variables to it.
+After that I created the Projectile Graphic where I just draw a tapered line (thick to thin) and made it dissapear and to look like it was decaying in 1 second after firing to improve performance.

 ### October 15 2024 - October 18 2024: Planning Phase
 The last log was what I call a "feasability demo" where I wanted to see (by coding the core functions) how doable it is as a solo developer.
 After that demo, I think I am able to do it by myself, to challenge myself into learning something new.
 I will update this log with proper planning documents later on.